- The HCE Video Series

 That being said, I think the A 21 or the Halo lineup of amplifiers in general represent my personal cutoff point in terms of price and performance.
 You can definitely spend more, but I’m not sure the single digit differences are worth it –for me, at least.

 What more is there left to say about the Parasound Halo A 21 that hasn’t already been said?
 The A 21 is a phenomenal amplifier, one that, in my opinion, represents a near perfect balance between price and performance.
-This is why I am hanging onto the A 21 (and A 31) amplifier for long term use and reference.
+This is why I am hanging onto the A 21 (and A 31) amplifier for long term use and reference, but also awarding it my seal of approval for an AV product retailing for less than $2,500.
 I realize that there are some less expensive options available to consumers, just as there are more expensive ones, but in my travels I don’t think I’ve encountered an amp that toes the line between the two as brilliantly as the A 21.
 I love it, and I love that it is every bit a reference grade product as its costlier competition and yet is priced within the realm of reason for everyday folks.